Jesus fasted for forty days and forty nights.

 The Devil Tempts Jesus

-In Matthew 4:1-11, this section of the chapter is titled “The Temptation of Jesus.”
-This chapter of the Bible tells a story of Jesus before he began his ministry.
+In Matthew 4:1-11, this chapter section is titled “The Temptation of Jesus.”
+This chapter of the Bible tells the story of Jesus before he began his ministry.
 He was brought to a desert where he fasted for forty days and forty nights, and was tempted by the devil.

 In verse 2, it notes that Jesus was hungry and that is when the devil came to tempt him.
 The devil tested Jesus’ hunger and said, “If you are the Son of God, tell these stones to become bread.”
 In response, Jesus quoted Deuteronomy 8:3 which says, “Man does not live on bread alone, but on every word that comes from the mouth of God.”

-Jesus could have done what the devil asked him to do – as the Messiah, he was able to perform signs, miracles and wonders.
+Jesus could have done what the devil asked him to do as the Messiah, he was able to perform signs, miracles, and wonders.
 But if he obeyed the devil, then Jesus would no longer belong to God.
-He would fall for the devil – just as Eve was tempted by the serpent – and would no longer be able to carry out the work he was supposed to.
+He would fall for the devil just as Eve was tempted by the serpent and would no longer be able to carry out the work he was supposed to do.
 Jesus had the Word in his heart, depended on it like it was food, and was able to outwit the devil.
 After this, Jesus began his ministry.